EchterAlsFake/PHUB/docs/source/features/account.rst

     client.login()

-If you created an account while specifying some credentials, wether you enabled login or not, an :py:class:`phub.Account` object will be created and connected to the :py:class:`phub.Client`.
+If you created an account while specifying some credentials, wether you enabled login or not, an :py:class:`.Account` object will be created and connected to the :py:class:`.Client`.

-If that is not the case, The :py:class:`phub.Account` object will evaluate to :py:class:`None`.
+If that is not the case, The :py:class:`.Account` object will evaluate to :py:class:`None`.

 Accessing data